-Jesus spoke of a mysterious “abomination of desolation” as a sign of the end time before His second coming.
-What does the Bible tell us about this?
+Jesus spoke of a mysterious “abomination of desolation” as an end-time sign before His second coming.
+What is the “abomination of desolation” in the Bible?

-“The Hebrew root for abomination is shaqats, which means ‘to be filthy,’ ‘to loath,’ ‘to abhor’” (“Abomination of Desolation,” International Standard Bible Encyclopedia).
+In the Old Testament, the word translated “abomination” is shiqquwts.
+“The Hebrew root for abomination is shaqats, [which means] ‘to be filthy,’ ‘to loath,’ ‘to abhor’” (“Abomination of Desolation,” International Standard Bible Encyclopedia).
 It is most often used to describe idolatrous worship practices, especially those most offensive to a sense of decency and morality.

 First fulfillment of the abomination of desolation

 The prophet Daniel prophesied of an “abomination of desolation” (Daniel 11:31) within a long, detailed prophecy about the Greek kings who ruled over portions of the Greco-Macedonian empire after the death of Alexander the Great.

 The kings of the North it focuses on (from Daniel 11:4-35) are known in history as rulers over the Seleucid Empire.
 They are named after one of Alexander’s generals, Seleucus I Nicator (approximately 358 to 281 B.C.), who emerged as one of the strongest generals after Alexander’s death.
 He ruled over a large swath of Alexander’s old empire that included the city of Babylon, Mesopotamia and central Asia (land generally to the north of Jerusalem).

 Daniel’s prophecy described it this way: “Forces shall be mustered by him [Antiochus Epiphanes], and they shall defile the sanctuary fortress; then they shall take away the daily sacrifices, and place there the abomination of desolation” (verse 31).